sonata-project/ecommerce/docs/reference/bundles/order.rst

 The SonataOrderBundle basically manages the Order-related entities & managers, offers AdminBundle integration and provides a basic controller and basic views to display the orders.

 Moreover, the RecentOrders admin dashboard block is present in this bundle as well.

+You may get more details about the architecture here: :doc:`../architecture/order`.

 Configuration
 =============